 - The applicant/certificate manager sends the UZI register an email containing the completed application form.
-The applicant/certificate manager signs this email with a qualified non-repudiation certificate (as on the UZI card for care providers and named employees). - The employee of the UZI register checks the submitted details and carries out validity checks on the electronic signature.
-After carrying out the checks and recording the details, instructions are issued to produce the server certificate.
+The applicant/certificate manager signs this email with a qualified non-repudiation certificate (as on the UZI card for care providers and named employees). - •

 The server certificates are issued after the applicant of the subscriber has appeared in person: